 Schools

 Mexico has both private and public schools with varying costs.
-And some private schools have special accreditation with schools in the U.S., Canada, and the UK.
+Some private schools have special accreditation with schools in the U.S., Canada, and the UK.

 Vehicle